alguacilaguamara/Onboarding-Linux/README.md

 $ sudo apt install ansible
 ```

-For Red Hat derivates (like CentOS, Fedora), you can use:
+For Red Hat based systems (like CentOS, Fedora), you can use:

 ```sh
 $ sudo yum install ansible